Gaston III of Foix: Administration and finance

-As ambitious in war as in politics, Fébus needed the funds to carry out his plans.
 In addition to the income generated from his military victories through ransoms, Fébus developed a system of taxation throughout his territories.
-From 1365, the prince had a "reform" carried out to investigate, place by place, all the royalties collected, in kind or in money.
 In Béarn, Fébus revamped the state administration, particularly with regard to forests and mountains; he also instituted tolls, as on the Le Pont Vieux at Orthez.
 In Foix, he was particularly interested in industrial income.
 (Note: Fébus granted the city of Foix a monopoly over the manufacture of iron objects in the county; Fébus also owned four forges.)
 Fébus had gold florins struck at the Morlaàs workshops to open up Béarn more widely to Aquitaine and Iberian trade.
 (Note: The workshops of Morlaàs then mainly minted the traditional Morlan coinage, the use of which began to decline outside Béarn.)
-These many and varied revenues were nevertheless insufficient for the scale of Fébus' ambitions, especially after his refusal to pay homage to the Black Prince in 1364.
 From 1367, the fouage was levied: it was a flat-rate direct tax of 2 francs that each head of the family paid annually.
 The fouage is based on the feu fiscal; thus, the Febusian administration needed to conduct a regular census.
 A few of these surveys survive, in particular one of Béarn in 1385 (Note: The survey of 1385 allows us to learn that Béarn had 407 communities at the time and that the largest of these communities was Orthez with around 2,000 inhabitants, followed closely by Oloron with around 1,600 inhabitants, and finally Morlaàs with 1,300 residents.
 The Ossau Valley in total has around 3,800 inhabitants.) and Foix, Albigensian, and Lautrécois in 1390.
 The fogadger was responsible for collecting this tax, which was then centralized with all the other taxes at the Château Moncade.